DogeTheBeast/College_notes/PHY 157/Electromagnetic Wave/Thermal Radiation.md

 $${\LARGE \lambda_{peak} = \frac{b}{T}}$$

+where
-where b is the Wien's displacement law
+b is the Wien's displacement constant,

 ---
 Read also -